Our submissions are currently open!

 We usually publish 8 – 10 pieces, including cover art and work inside the issue.
 We prefer publishing pieces that have similar theme or style.
 You can check out some of the art we have published in the past on our excerpt pages.

-You may submit pieces in all categories in one submission email as long as you follow the guidelines for each type of submission.
+You may submit pieces in all categories as long as you follow the guidelines for each type of submission.
+Please send separate emails for each genre.